 4. Payments and background checks: for the application to be successful and be considered, applicants are required to make payment for the application.

-5. Interview: all applicants must be interviewed by the USCIS officers, which is done in the first stage of the application, followed by the test.
+5. Interview: All applicants must be interviewed by the USCIS officers, which is done in the first stage of the application, followed by the test.

-6. Oath of Allegiance: this will come after the test.
-Only those that passed the test are invited for the ceremony.
+This will come after the test.
+Only those that passed the test are invited to the ceremony.
 This oath of allegiance is conducted on the Naturalization ceremony.

 The 10 questions are pulled out of 100 approved questions, and there are no multiple choices as test-takers are allowed to provide one correct answer.

-· Recent American history
+- Recent American history

-· Colonial period and independence
+- Colonial period and independence

-· Principles of American democracy
+- Principles of American democracy

-· System of government
+- System of government

-· Rights and responsibilities.
+- Rights and responsibilities.